Aquafeed Market

 -

-In September 2024, Cargill acquired two U.S. feed mills from Compana Pet Brands to strengthen its aquafeed production and distribution network, reinforcing its leadership in animal nutrition.
+In September 2024, Cargill acquired two U.S. feed mills from Compana Pet Brands to expand its aquafeed production and distribution network.
+This move reinforces the company’s leadership in animal nutrition and strengthens its market presence.

 -

-In October 2024, Cellana acquired PhytoSmart to incorporate large-scale algae-based supplements into aquafeed, advancing sustainable, nutrient-rich solutions in the market.
+In October 2024, Cellana acquired PhytoSmart to integrate large-scale algae-based supplements into aquafeed.
+The acquisition supports the growth of sustainable, nutrient-rich solutions, strengthening the company’s role in the market.

 Aquafeed Market Segment Analysis